7+ Exams, Key Stage 1

 Sometimes parents are also interviewed, to discuss family values and school choice.

-Which Schools Use the 7+ Exam for Admission?
+Which Schools Use the for Admission?

 The 7+ exam is used by many of London’s most selective schools, including: